Articles contain affiliate links. For more information on affiliate links, click here

 - Green = confusing, circle back

-Give yourself a semester or two to get acclimated to nursing school expectations.
+- Give yourself a semester or two to get acclimated to nursing school expectations, and don’t beat yourself if you’re not getting peak exam scores immediately.
+It takes time to get used to it.

 - Observe what doesn’t make sense